ZydiaLabs/Bricks/README.md

 If you think that NutBang needs a certain method please create an issue and tell us why!

 ### Licensing
-Lungo is licensed under GPLv3 licensed.
+NutBang is licensed under GPLv3 licensed.
 See [LICENSE](https://github.com/NutBang/NutBang/blob/master/LICENSE.md) for more information.

 ### Help us on being better
-If you think that we have to support a new feature or if you have found a bug, use [GitHub issues](https://github.com/tapquo/lungo.js/issues).
+If you think that we have to support a new feature or if you have found a bug, use [GitHub issues](https://github.com/NutBang/NutBang/issues).
 Feel free to get in contact with us.

 MOBILE PROTOTYPE
 ================

 Structure
 ---------
-Here you have the dependencies of your Lungo application's body.
+Here you have the dependencies of your NutBang application's body.
 It must contain at least:

 ``` html
 <link rel="stylesheet" href="css/NutBang.min.css">